-EU trade chief ignores call to resign in corona-affair
+EU trade chief ignores call to resign in corona-fiasco

 The Irish police is currently investigating the golf-club event, which was also attended by three Irish senators and two judges.

-And the Irish parliament is being recalled from its summer holiday to discuss the incident.
+And the Irish parliament is being recalled from its summer holiday to discuss what happened.

 But for some in the Irish establishment, Hogan might be too valuable for Dublin to lose because of his trade portfolio in the EU commission - a post which could see him influence post-Brexit Irish-UK trade relations.

-It would be against Irish interest for him to resign because his replacement might not get the EU trade job once again, Jim O'Callaghan, an MP from the opposition centre-right Fianna Fáil party said.
+It would be against the national interest for Hogan to resign because his replacement might not get the EU trade job once again, Jim O'Callaghan, an MP from the opposition centre-right Fianna Fáil party, said.

 "The downside if he [Hogan] goes?
-Replacing a trade commissioner and many from his cabinet at this crucial juncture in EU-Brexit negotiations would strengthen the UK's hand," Green MEP Ciaran Cuffe also said.
+Replacing a trade commissioner and many from his cabinet at this crucial juncture in EU-Brexit negotiations would strengthen the UK's hand," Green MEP Ciarán Cuffe added, referring to limping EU talks on how to trade with Britain after January next year, when a Brexit transition period expires.

 Phone gaffe

-Hogan also looked bad because he was stopped by Irish police, last Monday, for using his mobile phone while driving, RTÉ reported.
+Hogan, last week, won kudos for securing a mini-trade deal with the US.

-And he harmed his standing earlier this year when he launched a failed bid to become the new chief of the World Trade Organisation in Geneva.
+The EU is to drop tariffs on US lobster imports in return for US relief on cigarette lighters, crystal goods, and other items, under the accord.

-But the Irishman, last Friday, restored some of his value by securing a mini-trade deal with the US.
+"We intend for this ... to mark just the beginning of a process that will lead to additional agreements that create more free, fair, and reciprocal transatlantic trade," US trade representative Robert Lighthizer and Hogan said.

-The EU is to drop tariffs on US lobster imports in return for reciprocal US measures on cigarette lighters, crystal goods, and other items, under the accord.
+But the 60-year old Irishman also looked bad because he was stopped by Irish police, last Monday, for using his mobile phone while driving, RTÉ reported.

-"We intend for this package of tariff reductions to mark just the beginning of a process that will lead to additional agreements that create more free, fair, and reciprocal transatlantic trade," US trade chief Robert Lighthizer and Hogan said.
+And he already harmed his standing earlier this year, when he tried and failed to ditch his EU post in favour of a top job at the World Trade Organisation in Geneva instead.